 Travelers visiting Nashville for a day will need to create a succinct Nashville One-Day Itinerary in order to make the most of their time in the city.
 With just 24 hours in Nashville, we recommend sticking to the main sights and attractions in the heart of the city.

 We have devised a perfect plan for things to see in Nashville in one day.
-Tourists should start at Ryman Auditorium for a self-guided tour, then hop on the Hop On Hop Off Trolley tour that passes by – and allows guests to hop off at – the city’s top attractions (including Hattie B’s – so plan ahead and order your Hot Chicken for pick up to avoid waiting in line!).
+Tourists should start at Ryman Auditorium for a self-guided tour.
+After the tour, hop on the Hop On Hop Off Trolley tour to see the city’s top attractions (including Hattie B’s – so plan ahead and order your Hot Chicken for pick up to avoid waiting in line!).
 Join a late afternoon line dancing lesson at Wildhorse Saloon and then end your day at the hoppin’ bars on Lower Broadway.

 2-Day Nashville Itinerary

-With 48 hours in Nashville visitors have a lot more time for sightseeing – but ultimately, your interests will determine how you spend your two days in Nashville.
 For us, the best 2 Days in Nashville Itinerary can be planned quite simply.
-In fact, we recommend following Days 1 and 2 in our above outlined 3 perfect days in Nashville.
+In fact, we recommend following Days 1 and 2 exactly as outlined in our above 3 perfect days in Nashville.

 Nashville Itinerary 4 Days

-Creating a 4 Days in Nashville Itinerary allows for ample time to see the top sights – and more!
-To plan a 4-Day Nashville Itinerary, we recommend following our detailed outline for what to do in Nashville for 3 days – then, on the last day, take one of he short trips from Nashville, Tn (either to Jack Daniel’s Distillery, Memphis or the Civil War sites).
+To plan a 4-Day Nashville Itinerary, we recommend following our detailed outline for what to do in Nashville for 3 days – then, on the last day, take one of he short trips from Nashville (either to Jack Daniel’s Distillery, Memphis or the Civil War sites).

 5-Day Nashville Itinerary

-With 5 Days in Nashville, visitors can really get a good feel for the city!
-To plan your Nashville Itinerary 5 Days, we recommend following our tips for a 4-Day trip to Nashville – then, on the last day, explore some of the vibrant neighborhoods – like 12 South – and then go to one of the city’s museums (like the Johnny Cash Museum if you skipped it on Day 3!).
+To plan your Nashville Itinerary 5 Days, we recommend following our tips for a 4-Day trip to Nashville – then, on the last day, explore some of the vibrant neighborhoods – like 12 South.
+End your trip by visiting one of the city’s museums (like the Johnny Cash Museum if you skipped it on Day 3!).

 If you are planning a longer Tennessee Vacation Itinerary, Nashville is the perfect place to start.
 To create a One-Week Itinerary, use our 3-Day Itinerary for Nashville, then add two other destinations.
 If you wanted to create a Tennessee Itinerary that focused on cities, we recommend visiting Jackson and Memphis.
 Another way to plan a trip to Tennessee is to focus on nature.
-If you want to get outdoors, head toward the Great Smoky Mountains and visit Pigeon Forge and Gatlinburg).
+If you want to get outdoors, head toward the Great Smoky Mountains and visit Pigeon Forge and Gatlinburg.

 How To Get To Nashville